AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/billing-management.md

    ![](assets/pricing-estimate.png)

+   *Place an order*

    The annual subscription fee is calculated based on the number of users who are added for the subscription.
 For example, if four users are being added, the annual fee is calculated using the expression 4 usersX$4X$12, which returns $192.

    Click **Proceed**.

+   *Review the estimate*

 1. On the Payment Details page, you can view the estimated price of the order.
-The

-   currency appears based on the current locale.
+The currency appears based on the current locale.

    ![](assets/payment-details.png)

+   *View payment details*

    You can also change the locale by choosing the country from the drop-down list.

    ![](assets/change-locale.png)

+   *Select the country of billing*

 1. Enter your contact information, choose the credit card type, and provide the details of the credit card.
 After you've entered the required details, click **Complete Order**.
 1. After you've placed the order, to see the recently ordered packages, click the **Order History** tab on the **Billing** page.

    ![](assets/order-history.png)

+   *View order history*

 ## Check order status {#checkorderstatus}